 The White House's support had been expected since Obama shifted his stance on the same-sex marriage question before his re-election last year.

-"President Obama and the solicitor general have taken another historic step forward consistent with the great civil rights battles of our nation's history," said Chad Griffin, head of the Human Rights Campaign gay advocacy group.
+"President Obama and the solicitor general have taken another historic step forward consistent with the great civil rights battles of our nation's history," said Chad Griffin, head of Human Rights Campaign, a gay rights group.

 "The president has turned the inspirational words of his second inaugural address into concrete action by urging our nation's highest court to put an end to discrimination against loving, committed gay and lesbian couples."

-Last month, Obama made the first-ever direct reference to gay rights in a US president's inaugural address, saying: "Our journey is not complete until our gay brothers and sisters are treated like anyone else under the law.
+Obama last month made the first-ever direct reference to gay rights in an inaugural address, saying: "Our journey is not complete until our gay brothers and sisters are treated like anyone else under the law.

 "For if we are truly created equal, then surely the love we commit to one another must be equal as well."